Cruise Ships / Marine Services

 The objective of the Plan is to make our City waterfront operate more efficiently, as well as effectively.
-As the City’s mission statement states, we are " to maximize services to our customers in the most cost effective way."
-Not only does the consolidation make for a more efficient and effective operation, it also provides for better accountability and a more consistent approach in the interpretations of policy and procedures affecting the waterfront environment.
+As the City’s mission statement states, we are " to maximize services to our customers in the most cost-effective way."
+Not only does the consolidation make for a more efficient and effective operation, but it also provides for better accountability and a more consistent approach in the interpretations of policy and procedures affecting the waterfront environment.

 The City’s Vision states " We will strive to be a user-friendly city, establishing an atmosphere of trust and confidence by providing quality, professional services."
 The recent realignment of responsibilities reinforces that thought and direction.